jakoch/install-vulkan-sdk-action/README.md

 You can install it using `install_swiftshader: true`.

+The install location can be changed using `swiftshader_destination`.

-The default location for Windows is `C:\Swiftshader` and it contains 3 files:
+The default location for Windows is `C:\Swiftshader`.

+The installation folder will contain 3 files:

 ```
 vk_swiftshader.dll